 Jupiter’s Furthest Distance From Earth

 Jupiter is furthest from Earth at solar conjunctions.
 The maximum distance that this can be is 601 million miles (961 million km).
-The dates for the next inferior conjunctions are given below:
+The dates and distances for recent and future inferior conjunctions are given below:

 |January 28, 2021||564 million miles (908 million km)||Capricornus|